ibalampanis/sustainable-living/guide.md

   regularly clean and maintain them.
 By doing so, white goods, laptops, and mobile devices can last longer.
 Restart operates a nationwide network of skill-sharing workshops and promotes a commercial repair directory in London.
 To find similar events in your area, visit repaircafe.org.
-Gunter stresses that if spare parts are not accessible, these appliances may be discarded, resulting in a significant carbon impact.
+Gunter stresses that if spare parts are not accessible, these appliances may be discarded, resulting in a significant carbon impact.<sup>2</sup>

 - If your electrical appliance is truly irreparable, **Rhoads** recommends contacting the manufacturer or the company from which you made the purchase to inquire if they would take back the item or its packaging for reuse or recycling.
-While not all charity shops accept electrical items, the homelessness charity Emmaus welcomes working items that are tested before being resold, making it a great place to purchase secondhand electrical goods as well.
+While not all charity shops accept electrical items, the homelessness charity Emmaus welcomes working items that are tested before being resold, making it a great place to purchase secondhand electrical goods as well.<sup>2</sup>

 <h1 align="center">
 	<img height="200"  width="200" src="media/look_after_electrics.png" alt="">